-- Making major policy decisions. - Developing a long-term strategic plan for fundraising, facilities, and other issues. - Monitoring the Charter School's compliance with applicable laws, the Charter School's fiscal health (i.e., making sure the Charter School is within budget and in compliance with submitting any required fiscal reports such as the annual audit requirement), and the Charter School's progress toward achieving its mission and goals. - Supervising and evaluating the Chief Executive Officer. - Making decisions affecting the Charter School including, but not limited to, educational programs (i.e., review and authorization of the content of Synergy Charter Academy's charter petition, LCAP, LEA plan, Consolidated Application), contracts in accordance with Synergy's accounting manual, budgeting and financial management, and health and safety. - Adherence to federal and state laws, the Articles of Incorporation, and adopted Bylaws.
+- Making major policy decisions. - Developing a long-term strategic plan for fundraising, facilities, and other issues. - Monitoring the Charter School's compliance with applicable laws, the Charter School's fiscal health (i.e., making sure the Charter School is within budget and in compliance with submitting any required fiscal reports such as the annual audit requirement), and the Charter School's progress toward achieving its mission and goals. - Supervising and evaluating the Chief Executive Officer. - Making decisions affecting the Charter School including, but not limited to, educational programs (i.e., review and authorization of the content of Synergy Kinetic Academy's charter petition, LCAP, LEA plan, Consolidated Application), contracts in accordance with Synergy's accounting manual, budgeting and financial management, and health and safety. - Adherence to federal and state laws, the Articles of Incorporation, and adopted Bylaws.

 The Board may initiate and carry out any program or activity that is not in conflict with or inconsistent with any law and which is not in conflict with the purposes for which charter schools are established.
 The Board may execute any powers delegated to it by law, and shall discharge any duty imposed by law upon it and may delegate to an employee of Synergy's central office team and/or the Charter School any of those duties.
 The Board, however, retains ultimate responsibility over the performance of those powers or duties so delegated.
 The major roles and responsibilities of the executive-level employees are described in Element 5.
+The executive level employees consist of the Chief Executive Officer (CEO), the Chief Operating Officer (COO), and the Chief Achievement Officer (CAO).
+The CEO will serve as the main visionary of the organization and will work with students, graduates, families, staff, volunteers, donors, board members, community members, partner organizations, and Synergy schools' authorizer to support Synergy's schools and the organization's central office functions.
+The Chief Operating Officer is responsible for overseeing and managing Synergy's financial and operational health, including human resources, budgeting, financial reporting, procurement, payroll, audits, and compliance reporting.
+The Chief Operating Officer also serves as the organization's Secretary and Treasurer.
+The Chief Operating Officer's responsibilities and essential functions are subject to any direction or limitations determined by the CEO and/or Board.
+The CAO will serve as the main instructional leader of the organization.
+The Chief Operating Officer's responsibilities and essential functions are subject to any direction or limitations determined by the CEO and/or Board.